-- 11.1 The Council employs professionally qualified and experienced staff in senior positions with responsibility for recommending capital expenditure, borrowing and investment decisions to Members. - 11.2 The Director of Place & Enterprise is a Chartered Civic Engineer with 19 years of experience.
-In addition, the Director of Place & Enterprise holds a MSc in Construction Law. - 11.3 The Corporate Director of Strategic Finance (S.151 Officer) is a Chartered Accountant (ICAEW) with 19 years of experience of being a S151 Officer (Chief Finance Officer).
-In addition, the Corporate Director for Strategic Finance holds a BSc in Mathematics and has previously worked in the private sector for accountancy firms.

-- 11.4 The Principal Estates Specialist is a Chartered Surveyor, with over 15 years post qualification experience. - 11.5 The Monitoring Officer is a qualified solicitor with over 20 years public sector experience. - 11.6 Where Council staff do not have the knowledge and skills required, use is made of external advisers and consultants that are specialists in their field.
+- 11.1 The Council employs professionally qualified and experienced staff in senior positions with responsibility for recommending capital expenditure, borrowing and investment decisions to Members. - 11.2 The Director of Place & Enterprise is a Chartered Civic Engineer with 20 years of experience.
+In addition, the Director of Place & Enterprise holds a MSc in Construction Law. - 11.3 The Corporate Director of Strategic Finance (S.151 Officer) is a Chartered Accountant (ICAEW) with 20 years of experience of being a S151 Officer (Chief Finance Officer).
+In addition, the Corporate Director for Strategic Finance holds a BSc in Mathematics and has previously worked in the private sector for accountancy firms. - 11.4 The Principal Estates Specialist is a Chartered Surveyor, with over 15 years post qualification experience. - 11.5 The Monitoring Officer is a qualified solicitor with over 20 years public sector experience. - 11.6 Where Council staff do not have the knowledge and skills required, use is made of external advisers and consultants that are specialists in their field.
 The appropriate expertise is always resourced in relation to any financial, legal and asset related due diligence required.
-A list is below of advisers that the Council has used in the past:- - Link Group Treasury Management Advice - Savills Property Agents - JLL Property and Technical Consultants - Arcadis Building Surveyors and Engineers - Womble Bond Dickinson Solicitors - 11.7 This approach is more cost effective than employing such staff directly, and ensures that the Council has access to knowledge and skills commensurate with its risk appetite. - 11.8 External treasury management training (by Link Group) for Members will be carried out every two years to ensure Members have up to date skills to continue to make capital and treasury management decisions.
-Training was last completed in March 2021 and it is planned that the next session will be carried out in the late Summer of 2023 as part of the Member Induction programme.
+The Council tendered its Treasury Management services for a three year contract term starting from 1st April 2024.
+The successful tender was Link Asset Services.
+A list is below of advisers that the Council has used in the past:- - Link Group Treasury Management Advice - Savills Property Agents - Womble Bond Dickinson Solicitors - 11.7 This approach is more cost effective than employing such staff directly and ensures that the Council has access to knowledge and skills commensurate with its risk appetite. - 11.8 External treasury management training (by Link Group) for Members will be carried out every two years to ensure Members have up to date skills to continue to make capital and treasury management decisions.
+Training was completed in November 2023.